Aliases for DOK7 Gene

 GeneCards Summary for DOK7 Gene

 DOK7 (Docking Protein 7) is a Protein Coding gene.
-Diseases associated with DOK7 include myasthenia, limb-girdle, familial and dok7-related fetal akinesia deformation sequence.
-GO annotations related to this gene include protein kinase binding and insulin receptor binding.
+Diseases associated with DOK7 include Myasthenic Syndrome, Congenital, 10 and Fetal Akinesia Deformation Sequence 3.
+Gene Ontology (GO) annotations related to this gene include protein kinase binding and insulin receptor binding.

 Probable muscle-intrinsic activator of MUSK that plays an essential role in neuromuscular synaptogenesis.
 Acts in aneural activation of MUSK and subsequent acetylcholine receptor (AchR) clustering in myotubes.
 Induces autophosphorylation of MUSK.